wolfie00/med-tagger/README.md

 ## Summary

 A basic multi-label image classification model.
 Uses an encoder and a classification head.
-The classification threshold is also tuned.
+The classification threshold is also tuned using the validation data.
 The metric used for evaluation is the F1 score averaged over the test instances ('samples' averaging) based on the [ImageCLEFmedical 2022 Caption](https://www.imageclef.org/2022/medical/caption).
 You can change based on your preferences.

 ## Dependencies